Solar Storm in Space | Reasons, Measurement, Effects and the Last Solar Storm Hit

 GEOMAGNETIC STORM ILLUSTRATION | IMAGE CREDIT: NASA

 A Geomagnetic storm is defined as a rapid decrease in the strength of the Earth’s magnetic field at its surface.
-The magnetic field drops for around 6 to 12 hours before gradually recovering over several days.
+The magnetic field drops for 6 to 12 hours before gradually recovering over several days.

 ●⫸ Reasons for the formation of Solar Storms